mixtur/webpack-spritesmith/Readme.md

 - `spritesheetTemplatesOptions` - optional.
 Options for [spritesheet-templates](https://github.com/twolfson/spritesheet-templates)

 `spritesheetTemplatesOptions.format` - usually derived from file extension in `target.css`, but can be specified explicitly

+###How it works

+Plugin reads list of files based on `src.cwd` and `src.glob`, and then uses it to produce two files.
+Spritesheet itself with filename `target.image` ([spritesmith](https://github.com/Ensighten/spritesmith) is responsible for that part).
+And some API with filename `target.css` ([spritesmith](https://github.com/Ensighten/spritesmith) and [spritesheet-templates](https://github.com/twolfson/spritesheet-templates) are both involved here, first produces coordinates and second generates API).